Rare and Unusual Advertising Signs: The Holy Grails of Sign Collecting

 Condition: The Imperfect Perfection

 Condition plays a crucial role in a sign’s value.
-While signs are expected to show signs of age and wear, certain types of wear can actually *increase* their desirability.
+While signs are expected to show signs of age and wear, certain types of wear can actually increase their desirability.
+The condition of these pieces is something that requires careful consideration, and often involves a delicate process of cleaning and restoration – though, as many collectors know, less is often more.
 For example:

 - Original Paint: Signs with their original paint are far more valuable than those that have been repainted.